 Europe: Denmark, Finland, France, Germany, Italy, Norway, Russia, Spain, Sweden, United Kingdom

 Asia: Brunei, Indonesia, Japan, Malaysia, Philippines, Singapore, South Korea, Thailand

 Be aware that there is a time limit for your stay in Vietnam (for most countries less than 15 days).
 If you only attend the conference you are fine.
 If you plan to stay for other activities in Vietnam you may get close to this limit.
 Also, once you leave Vietnam you can return without visa only after a certain period of time (typically 1 month).
 This means, for example, you cannot travel visa-free from Vietnam to visit Angkor Wat in Cambodia and come back to Vietnam - you will need to apply for a double-entry visa before travelling to Vietnam.

 For nationals of many countries a simple online procedure called "eVisa" is available.
 Probably most participants to Real Time will be able to obtain an eVisa - with one important exception concerning citizens of China; see the detailed information below!
 There are some restrictions on eVisa, most importantly you can only use certain ports of entry.
 All international airports in Vietnam are ok but if you plan to travel overland please check in advance.

 The list of applicable countries and other rules for eVisa can be found here

-Apply through the official webpage of the Vietnam government:
+Apply for a TOURIST VISA through the official webpage of the Vietnam government: